Cokode/portfolio/networking/SUBNETTING_WITH_VLSM.md

 3. Step 3 — Configure Router interfaces with IP address
 4. Step 4 — Configure IP-address, NetMask and Default Gateway for endhosts in the LANs
 5. Step 5 — Configure Static Routes to make all the LAN reachable.
-6. Step 6 — Verify routing between LANs
+6. Step 6 — Verify routing is working between LANs

 ---